Audition Information

 Is there any cost to participate?

 Yes.
 Dues and music fees are due at the beginning of the fall and spring concert seasons.
-Membership dues and music fees are currently $125/season.
+Membership dues and music fees are currently $150/season.
 Singers keep their music at the completion of the season.
-Cost must not be a barrier to participation.
-Scholarships from the Donna Boesler Scholarship Fund are available for those singers who have such a need.

 Is there a performance uniform?